 One of the best measures of a realistic goal is the price.
 Remember, we are trying to maximize revenue and marketing is a cost that can cut into those profit margins.
 The largest benefit of social media marketing compared to traditional marketing is that the cost is lower with social media.
 A lower cost makes achieving the ultimate goal of more revenue more attainable.
 Lyfe Marketing compared the cost of reaching 1,000 people across marketing platforms.

 Source: Lyfe Marketing

 Another adjustment that owners have to make to their SMART goals when using social media marketing compared to traditional marketing is the change of timeliness.
 A social media campaign can range in time based on the goals, and the change in time wont impact the cost as much as it would for a traditional campaign.
 Maybe you want to build anticipation for a new product, so you use a 6-month campaign.
 Or there have issues with an existing product and you run a 1-month campaign to answer customer service questions directly.
 With traditional marketing, a 1-month campaign on radio might not reach the full audience but a 6-month campaign could be too costly or a radio station might not offer short-term ad space.
 Social media has created the possibility of an instant short-term campaign, and has not interrupted long-term campaigns.

 Establishing your SMART goals before starting a campaign is a necessary step to maximizing returns.
 When switching to social media marketing from traditional marketing considering these differences in how you define your goals to help get the best experience from social media possible.
 If you are starting from step 1 on a new campaign and want more help, check out this post from The Social Ms: Starting Your Campaign

 Hubspot also provides a template for setting up your SMART goals: SMART Goal Templates

-Category: Small Biz, Social Media Marketing 101, Social Media Marketing 201
+Category: Social Media Marketing 101, Social Media Marketing 201